RobinU434/TaskParameterizedGaussianMixtureModels/README.md

 python -m unittest discover tests
 ```

+## Acknowledgement

+This repository is outcome of an internship at [Fraunhofer Italia](https://www.fraunhofer.it/de.html)

 ## Contribution

 We welcome contributions to improve the project and encourage community feedback.
 To contribute, follow these steps: